WordFnd.com

 (verb) lessen, diminish, or curtail

-abrocome (noun) ratlike rodent with soft fur and large ears of the Andes Synonyms: rat chinchilla, chinchilla rat
+abrocome (noun) ratlike rodent with soft fur and large ears of the Andes Synonyms: chinchilla rat, rat chinchilla

 abrogate (verb) revoke formally

-abscise (verb) shed flowers and leaves and fruit following formation of a scar tissue
+(verb) shed flowers and leaves and fruit following formation of a scar tissue

-absence (noun) the state of being absent
+(noun) the state of being absent

 (noun) the occurrence of an abrupt, transient loss or impairment of consciousness (which is not subsequently remembered), sometimes with light twitching, fluttering eyelids, etc.; common in petit mal epilepsy Synonyms: absence seizure